Ray Charles performing “America the Beautiful” prior to a Boston Red Sox baseball game, April 2003. AP photo.

 For those not experienced with the web there is a quite a lot going on in this ad that will be missed or not fully understood.
 But Google is primarily targeting young people with the ad, and specifically the “Lady Gaga market” – i.e, her 10 million-plus loyal fan base.
 Still, given the quality of this ad, gains beyond the Gaga market have already arrived and more will come.
 As of October 2010, for example, the YouTube posting of this ad on Google’s Chrome page has received a steadily rising share of visitors, with more than 4.2 million pageviews.

 The net effect of the ad appears to be more emotional and impressionistic than it is hard-core marketing – and for Google, that is not a bad thing.
 All in all, strung together as it is, the ad offers a kind of celebration of human potential.
-A positive feeling seeps out of it; even dare say a bit of viewer pride on behalf of those portrayed; that they have inside of them a special creativity that can bubble out freely and expressively – each given voice and visibility through the wondrous thing that is the internet.
-Of course, that’s what good advertising is supposed to do: make us feel something with quick bites of sight and sound.
+A positive feeling seeps out of it; even dare say a bit of viewer pride on behalf of those portrayed, as each of the clips shows someone with an inspired bit of spontaneity, or otherwise letting loose with their inner creative selves in some form, be that through dance, art or music.
+And all of that expression is given voice by way of the web and web tools like Google Chrome.
+Of course, that’s what good advertising is supposed to do: make us feel something with creative arrangements of sight and sound.
 Still, kudos to Google and their team for this ad and the others in this series, which is further explored below.

 The Lady Gaga ad, however, is one of a series of ads Google has used since May 2011 to promote its Chrome browser.
-These ads, like the Gaga ad, are also part statement on Google the brand and part statement on the technology’s potential generally – even if not the intention.
-And for Google, this series of ads also took the company into new territory and are milestones of a kind, presenting the company with a much more human face.
+These ads, like the Gaga ad, are also part statement on Google the brand and part statement on the technology’s potential – even if not the intention.
+And for Google, this series of ads also took the company into new territory, as they began presenting the company with a much more human face.

 Google, it must be remembered, is a geek-born entity and proud of it – no knock there, as their engineering focus has certainly changed the world for the better.
 Secondly, Google is primarily about selling advertising, not using it.
 For most of the company’s short existence – founded in 1998 – it had not really seen the need to do major mainstream advertising about itself or its wares.
 Google grew to fame by that old tried-and-true method, word of mouth.
 What little advertising the company did was mostly on-line, and not well known beyond that, and certainly not on prime-time television.